 Rabbi Dr. Meir Gurevich זצ״ל

 and the German shul his parents were members at, he is second generation of Holocaust survivors.
 Paul at early age 17 was soloist of the several choirs he sang with, and even then for a short while, directed a Youth Choir for weddings at the Sephardic Synagogue by invitation of Chief Rabbi David Sharabani

 .
 The former Cantor Joachim Preuss

 זצ״ל at his Synagogue, originally from Danzig, showed the way of the German tradition.
 Later, Chief Rabbi Alfredo Goldschmidt mentored him also in the Eastern Ashkenazic tradition.

-Having trained as a Dentist and obtaining a doctoral degree from the Pontifical Xavierian University, with a dissertation in Music Therapy, he combined his dental practice and took over the part-time position Cantor Preuss left when becoming ill and frail in 1986, while also contributing as a certified translator English-Spanish-English to his father's translations office, creating a specialised company (Trasalud) that offered translations and interpretation in the medical field to the major pharmaceutical companies based in Colombia.
+Having trained as a Dentist and obtaining a DDS degree from the Pontifical Xavierian University, with a dissertation in Music Therapy, he combined his dental practice and took over the part-time position Cantor Preuss left when becoming ill and frail in 1986, while also contributing as a certified translator English-Spanish-English to his father's well established translations office, later creating a specialised company (Trasalud) that offered simultaneous interpretation in Dental congresses and translations to the major pharmaceutical companies based in Colombia.

 Paul studied two years at Yeshivot in Jerusalem, Liturgy, Talmud, Jewish Law and Philosophy together with voice lessons and private coaching, later, he pursued advanced studies at the Jewish Theological Seminary in N.Y. in the same fields, all this convinced him that a life in prayer was his primary vocation, and is dedicated full-time to this since 1996, and has since then occupied positions as Spiritual Leader serving Synagogues in Colombia, Ecuador, the Great Synagogue of Stockholm and now the prestigious Belsize Square Synagogue in London .